Considering a Multi-Family ADU?

 ADUs for Multi-family Properties

 California ADU laws allow several types of accessory dwelling units to be built on any multi-family property.
 The two types of ADUs that can be built on a multi-family property are detached ADUs and conversion ADUs.
 A detached ADU is a free-standing building separate from the main multi-family building.
-A conversion ADU converts existing non-livable space in the main multi-family building or accessory structures into an ADU (typical conversion areas are storage room, recreation room, or garage / carport).
+A conversion ADU transforms existing non-livable space in the main multi-family building, or accessory structures, into an ADU (typical conversion areas include storage rooms, recreation rooms, or garages/carports).

 Why Add ADUs to a Multi-family Property?

 Property owners tend to think of accessory dwelling units as an option for single-family homeowners to create an additional unit on their property.
 While this is the most common application for ADUs, it’s not the only one—ADUs can be added to multi-family properties too.
-Adding detached ADUs or converting an underutilized garage or storage area into an ADU increases the overall property value and provides additional rental income.
-It can be a great way to add units and maximize a property’s rental potential.
+Additional viable options include building onto duplexes and new construction homes.
+Adding detached ADUs, or converting an underutilized garage or storage area into an ADU, increases the overall property value and provides additional rental income.
+It can be a great way to maximize a property’s rental potential.

 How Many ADUs Can I Build?